Wendy Galloway Art

 Just before publishing this “Studio News” I visited the Exhibition.
 While I was standing near “Veil” a collector arrived with one of the exhibition organisers to place a red “sold” dot under it!
 I wonder, what are the chances of a sale happening with the artist there on a casual visit and standing not far away from the painting?!

 Back to business …..
-To facilitate the hanging of “Party at the Gorge I needed a large cradled panel.
+To facilitate the hanging of “Party at the Gorge” I needed a large cradled panel.
 I’m pleased to say that I was able to pull off that minor feat of carpentry with help from a friend and my husband.

 “Party at The Gorge” 67cm wide x 70cm high

 At one of the art get togethers that I attend, we recently had a covid variety Cancer Council fund-raiser.
-Usually, it’s a morning tea for all the various groups that frequent the Centre but, as we all know, covid changes things.
+Usually, it’s a morning tea for all the various groups that frequent the Centre but, as we all know, covid changed things.

 This year it was decided to have everyone work, in their groups, on specially chosen master works by artists like Picasso, Vermeer etc. We were all given an outline copy of the artwork to work on in whatever way we chose.
 You can see some of the results below.
 Our room sure looked brighter when they were all put up.
 For the privilege of this experience, we each made a donation, and supplied ourselves with morning tea.